scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 $ meteor add accounts-password react-meteor-data twbs:bootstrap</code>
 </pre>

-After just a few commands we've created a Meteor project and installed the necessary packages we'll need to build our app.
+After just a few commands, we've created a Meteor project and installed the necessary packages we'll need to build our app.

 Replace the contents of `client/main.html` with this: